TharinduDilshan/InterviewQuestions/README.md

 ## Rules for making changes to this repository

-Choose any interview Coding question + Solution in any programming language you would like to contribute to , find its respective folder and add the code to it.
-If the folder is not present , then create the folder with the name of the Company.
+Choose any interview Coding question + Solution in any programming language you would like to contribute to , find its respective language folder and add the code to it.
+If the folder is not present , then create the folder with the name of the programming language.